xoofx/atlassian.net-sdk/docs/how-to-run-the-integration-tests.md

 - Wait until the Chrome window is closed.
 If successful, the console should show `--- Finished setting up Jira ---`.

 ### Manual Setup ###

+Useful if anything fails with the automated setup above.

 - Launch the docker container.
 ```
 $ docker-compose up -d